Line-up

 Locations

-The venues of Swing Man Tau!
-2024 are located in the center of Bremen, easily accessible by tram (4/6) from Bremen Train Station (15 Minutes) or by foot (30 Minutes).
+The venues of Sw!tch Man Tau!
+2025 are located in the Neustadt, easily accessible by tram (4/6) from Bremen Train Station (15 Minutes) or by foot (30 Minutes).

 The events will be spread across three locations: